Ink-33/authn/README.md

 # authn

-WIP
+> WIP

-A Windows WebAuthN api warpper.
-Provide both friendly api and low-level api.
+A Windows WebAuthN API wrapper with both human-friendly and low-level API provided.

 Target `WebAuthN API` version: 4

 ## Usage

-We provide a simple cli demo to let you try the basic functions of the `WebAuthN`.
+Here is a simple cli demo showing some basic functions of `WebAuthN`.

-In this demo, we use `go.webauthn.demo.app` as [Relying Party ID](https://w3c.github.io/webauthn/#rp-id).
+[Relying Party ID](https://w3c.github.io/webauthn/#rp-id) `go.webauthn.demo.app` will be used in this demo.

 **Note**: No information will be uploaded.
-All operation is processing locally.
+All operations are processed locally.

 ```
 PS C:\Users\ink33\authn> .\authn.exe